lapinek/java-rcs-developer/README.developing-scripted-connectors.md

 [rcs] TEST
 ```

-Also, you don't have to convert your object to a string explicitly before sending it to `println` because the latter will utilize `toString()` method available in all Java objects.
+You don't have to convert your object to a string explicitly before sending it to `println` because the latter will utilize `toString()` method available in all Java objects.

+> Much of Java functionality is [imported in Groovy by default](https://groovy-lang.org/structure.html#_default_imports).
+Hence, you don't need to reference the `println` method with the full `System.out.println` statement, which comes from the `java.lang.*` package.

 ### <a id="developing-debugging-scripts-try-catch" name="developing-debugging-scripts-try-catch"></a>Debugging Scripts > Try and Catch

 [Back to Contents](#contents)

 Generally, you should wrap your code with a `try/catch` block, and observe custom error messages in the logs output.

-For example:
+For example (where `[ . . . ]` denotes an omission from the original source):

 ```groovy
 import org.identityconnectors.common.logging.Log